HugoBond/ctf-writeups/README.md

 ### HackOn 2024

+> I created this crypto challenges for the Hackon Ctf of 2024

 | Name                                                                | Category    | Difficulty                                 |
 | ------------------------------------------------------------------- | ----------- | ----------------------------------------- |
 | [Jorge Wants a Token](<HackOn 2024/Jorge Wants a Token/solve>)      | Crypto      | Hard                                      |

 ### HTB University 2023